This post was originally published on February 9, 2015.

 - Press the status button on your keypad.

 While this should work in most cases, some security panels require a different approach.
-If your system does not respond to one of these methods, please locate your system model here for specific instructions.
+If your system does not respond to one of these methods, contact your security vendor for additional support.

 Step Four: Check Wiring

-If the above has not worked and beeping persists, check the wiring of your system to see if it is corroded.
-This can be done easily with a voltmeter.
-Voltmeters are relatively inexpensive and can be picked up at your local hardware store.
+If the above has not worked and beeping persists, see if your system’s wiring is corroded.
+You can do this easily with a voltmeter, a tool used to measure electrical potential.
+Voltmeters are relatively inexpensive and accessible at your local hardware store.

 Do this yourself only if you have electrical experience.
-If you don't, hire an electrician.
+If you don't, hire a professional electrician.

 Step Five: Contact Your Provider

-If the above attempts don’t yield results, contact your security company.
-Best vendors will troubleshoot with you on the phone or send a technician to assess the problem.
+If these steps don’t yield results, contact your security provider.
+Quality vendors will troubleshoot with you on the phone or send a technician to assess the problem.

-When it comes down to it, your security system is beeping to tell you something—whether it is trying to alert you of danger, corroded wires or faulty batteries.
+When it comes down to it, your security system is beeping to tell you something—whether it is trying to alert you of danger, corroded wires or faulty batteries it should never go unaddressed.